Derivation of the Invariant Free-Energy Landscape Based on Langevin Dynamics

-for the probability density \eqref{marginal}, where $z(t)$ is a stochastic trajectory of the reaction coordinates, and $\langle \cdot \rangle$ denotes the time average in the stationary process.
-This means that the probability density function $P(z)$, and hence the FEL $\Fc(z)$, can be evaluated from a time series of $z$ in a stationary process; $P(z)$ is nothing but the frequency that a given coordinate value $z$ is realized.
-This is indeed the basis of the histogram method, which is frequently used to compute $\Fc(z)$ from molecular dynamics simulations \cite{chipot2007free}.
+for the probability density in Eq. \eqref{marginal}, where $\langle \cdot \rangle$ denotes the time average in the stationary process.
+This is indeed the basis of the histogram method, which is frequently used to compute $\Fc(z)$ from molecular dynamics simulations \cite{chipot2007free} and experimental data analyses \cite{mccann1999thermally}.

-We shall see however that the definition \eqref{def1} is unphysical.
-Take another set of reaction coordinates $z'$ that is related to $z$ by $z'=z'(z)$, where $z'(\cdot)$ is a smooth one-to-one function.
-Clearly the coordinates $z$ and $z'$ are equivalent in the sense that they have exactly the same physical information about the system.
-Now, note that the probability distribution function for $z'$, $P'(z')=\int d\Gamma\, \delta[z'-z'(z(\Gamma))]{\cal P}(\Gamma)$ is related to $P(z)$ by
+In light of our conclusion that \eqref{FEL} is the unique formula for FEL that satisfies the physically necessary invariance assumption, it is clear that the conventional FEL \eqref{def1} lacks the invariance.
+For completeness, let us explicitly see the problems with \eqref{def1}.
+To this end, take another set of reaction coordinates $z'$ that is related to $z$ by $z'=z'(z)$, where $z'(\cdot)$ is a smooth one-to-one function.
+Clearly, the coordinates $z$ and $z'$ are equivalent in the sense that they have exactly the same physical information about the system.
+Now, note that the probability distribution function for $z'$, $P'(z')=\int d\Gamma\, \delta[z'-z'(z(\Gamma))]{\cal P}(\Gamma)$, is related to $P(z)$ by

 Therefore the corresponding FEL is given by